Claude Bergeron

 John Hull

-Professor of Derivatives and Risk Management, Rotman School of Management
+Professor of Derivatives & Risk Management, Rotman School of Management

 John Hull is the Maple Financial Professor of Derivatives and Risk Management at the Joseph L. Rotman School of Management, University of Toronto.
 He is an internationally recognized authority on derivatives and risk management and has many publications in this area.